 Consolidate Your Credit Card Debt

 Another quick way to repair your credit is to consider getting a debt consolidation loan.
 It’s basically a type of personal loan that you use the pay off your various credit cards, then pay a single monthly balance on the loan.

-Even if you break even on your monthly payments, your credit score will still see a boost because installment loans are viewed more favorably than revolving credit.
+Even if your monthly payment stays the same, your credit score will still see a boost because installment debt is viewed more favorably than revolving debt.